Currie Cup: History

-Whilst these days the competition lags behind Super Rugby and The Rugby Championship (previously the Tri-Nations) in the order of importance, the Currie Cup still holds a special place amongst South African rugby supporters and players, with the trophy very much still the holy grail of the South African domestic rugby.
+In order to adjust to the European competition calendar, from the 2024 season the Currie Cup takes place in a new window between July and late September.

 Teams

-From 1996 to 2015, the following 14 provincial unions participated in the Currie Cup:
+The following 14 provincial unions participate in the Currie Cup:

-Champions and Finals
+Champions and finals

 Between 1892 and 1920, the competition was held as a centralised tournament, with the team with the best record crowned as the winner.
 Between 1922 and 1936 (as well as in three tournaments between 1957 and 1966), the winner was the team with the best record following a round-robin competition.
 In all the other seasons, a final was played to determine the champion.